 Read more on our dedicated page here:

-Global Poker doesn’t a home games option but you can play Gold Coin or Sweeps Cash games with your friends by syncing up a time to meet at a certain table.
+Global Poker doesn’t have a home games option but you can play Gold Coin or Sweeps Cash games with your friends by syncing up a time to meet at a certain table.

 Massachusetts Live Poker Rooms